yegor256/blog/_posts/2023/aug/2023-08-22-fast-vs-deep-testing.md

 the input stream, the second test will miss the bug.
 Therefore, the second (integration) test must be slow to be valuable.

+> Once the commit build is good then other people can work on the code with confidence.
+However there are further, slower, tests that we can start to do.
+Additional machines can run further testing routines on the build that take longer to do. --- [Martin Fowler](https://martinfowler.com/articles/continuousIntegration.html)

 Classifying tests into _fast_ and _deep_ may be a solution.
 The first category comprises tests that mock as much as possible and take no more than 20ms to run.
 The second category consists of tests that probe deeper to uncover elusive bugs,